 Warm weather and summer are eagerly welcomed with barbecues, parades, festivals, vacations and fireworks.
 One thing often overlooked, however, is fireworks safety.

-According to the U.S. Consumer Product Safety Commission (CPSC), there are an estimated 9,100 fireworks-related injuries, and approximately 190 injuries per day occur around July 4th.
+According to the U.S. Consumer Product Safety Commission (CPSC), there were approximately 9,700 fireworks-related injuries in 2023, and approximately 190 injuries per day occur around July 4.
+The highest rates of injuries are among teens and children.
 Many of these are eye injuries.
 From contusions to corneal lacerations, everyone is at risk of a fireworks-related eye injury, even if proper safety precautions are taken.
+Even seemingly safe fireworks such as sparklers can cause serious burns, particularly among children.

 Using common sense, such as never pointing or aiming any fireworks at another person and maintaining a safe distance when viewing fireworks, is key to having an injury-free holiday, says ophthalmologist Mary Champion, MD, of The University of Kansas Health System's eye center.